You’re going to a big party, but you’re iffy about the dress code. Would you rather show up overdressed or underdressed?

-When you’re overbiked, your bike's intentions and build are too downhill-oriented for most of the terrain you’re riding.
+When you’re overbiked, your bike is too downhill-oriented for most of the terrain you’re riding.
 For example, if you’re riding a big and burly enduro rig on smoother and flatter flow trails, you’re probably overbiked.
-The bike is overkill and will likely feel cumbersome, maybe a bit boring, and you’ll have to expend more energy to push it around and climb on it.
+The bike is overkill and will likely feel cumbersome, maybe a bit boring, and you’ll have to expend more energy to push it around and climb with it.

 Some riders prefer to be overbiked.
 Let’s say you’re scared of descents.
 Choosing a slack enduro bike with ample suspension travel could help you enjoy riding more by increasing your confidence, comfort, and giving you more leeway for mistakes.
 On the rare occasion when you do encounter a steep, technical downhill that's at your limit, you’ll be happy to have a more capable bike.

-There are riders that purposely ride overbiked because they're fit and athletic enough to pedal a big travel bike up big climbs and on long rides without much trouble.
+There are riders that purposely ride overbiked because they're fit enough to pedal a long-travel bike up big climbs and on long rides without much trouble.
 For them, being overbiked isn't a handicap.